carbon-language/carbon-lang/docs/project/review_managers.md

 Decisions should use the [decision template](/proposals/template-decision.md).
 Accepted proposals should create a pull request for the decision;
-declined/deferred proposals proposals should have the same template used as a comment on the proposal.
+declined/deferred proposals should have the same template used as a comment on the proposal.

 Announce the decision on a new topic in